yxshee/summarization-nlp-/README.md

 ---

 <div align="center">
-  Made with ❤️ by NLP Enthusiasts | 📚 Transform Text into Knowledge!
+  Made with ❤️ by YXSHEE | 📚 Transform Text into Knowledge!
 </div>